notion-enhancer/notion-enhancer/README.md

 currently, only win10 is supported. it is possible to run this script via the wsl to modify the win10 notion app.

+python scripts must be run from the bash terminal or windows command prompt - directly opening/running them may not work.

 (the [styles](#styling) should also work for the web version. these can be installed via an extension like [stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) or a built-in feature like [userChrome.css](https://www.userchrome.org/).)